A Guide to Physical Therapy for Lower Back Pain (Lumbago)

 - Difficulty standing up or walking

-- Pain or numbness that radiates down your legs, typically in a predictable pattern
+- Radiating pain or numbness that moves down your legs, also known as referred pain, typically in a predictable pattern

 - Bowel or bladder dysfunction

-If you are experiencing any of these symptoms, particularly the bottom three, it is important to consult with a healthcare professional immediately to determine the underlying cause.
+If you are experiencing any of these symptoms, particularly the bottom three (radiating pain, bladder/bowel changes, or a severe change in overall function), you may have more serious back issues that require medical attention.
+In cases like this, it's important to consult with a healthcare professional immediately to determine the underlying cause.
 Later, we'll discuss how physical therapists are specially trained to assess and treat conditions that cause pain and movement restrictions in the lower back.